 Instructions

-- Add the eggs and milk and mix until combined.
+- Add the eggs and milk, mixing until smooth and well combined.

-- Pour batter into greased loaf or mini loaf pans, filling about ⅔ full.
+- Pour the batter into the prepared pan(s), filling each about ⅔ full.

-- Bake at 350°F for 70 minutes (large loaf) or 35 minutes (mini loaves), until a toothpick inserted in the center comes out clean.
+- Bake for 70 minutes for a large loaf or 35 minutes for mini loaves, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.

 Notes

-- Frozen blueberries can be added straight from the freezer.
-Toss with a little flour before folding in to help prevent sinking and color bleeding.
+- Toss frozen blueberries with 1 tablespoon of flour before adding them to the batter to help prevent sinking and color bleeding.

-- Batter will be thick, this helps keep the blueberries evenly distributed.
+- The batter will be thick, which helps keep the blueberries evenly distributed.

 Nutrition